edwinjwood/CSCE311/Project4/proj4/README.md

 |
 +-- README.md
 ```

 ## Files

 ### Header Files

-- `include/bankers_resource_manager.h`:
+- `include/n_sat_solver.h`:
-  - **Purpose**: Declares the `BankersResourceManager` class.
+  - **Purpose**: Declares the `NSatSolver` class and supporting structures.
-  - **Details**: Defines the interface for resource allocation and deallocation using the Banker's Algorithm.
-Includes methods for requesting resources, releasing resources, and checking if the system is in a safe state.
+  - **Details**: Defines the interface for loading expressions, solving them in parallel, and managing thread synchronization.
+Includes the ThreadData and ThreadStats structures for thread management.

 ### Source Files

-- `src/bankers_resource_manager.cc`:
+- `src/n_sat_solver.cc`:
-  - **Purpose**: Implements the Banker's Algorithm.
+  - **Purpose**: Implements the N-SAT solver with memory-mapped file I/O and multi-threading.
-  - **Details**: Contains the implementation of resource allocation, deallocation, and safety checking.
-Uses thread synchronization to ensure thread safety during resource manipulation.
+  - **Details**: Contains the implementation for loading expressions using memory mapping, distributing work among threads, solving expressions in parallel, and collecting results.
+Includes proper thread synchronization and memory management.

-## Understanding the Banker's Algorithm
+## Understanding the N-SAT Problem

-The Banker's Algorithm prevents deadlocks by keeping track of:

-1. **Available Resources**: The number of available resources of each type
-2. **Maximum Need**: The maximum demand of each process
-3. **Current Allocation**: Resources currently allocated to each process
-4. **Remaining Need**: Resources still needed by each process (Maximum - Allocation)

-When a process requests resources, the algorithm:

-1. Checks if the request exceeds the process's declared maximum need
-2. Checks if enough resources are available
-3. Tentatively grants the request
-4. Checks if the resulting state is safe
-5. If safe, confirms the allocation; if unsafe, reverts and denies the request

-A state is considered safe if there exists a sequence in which all processes can complete execution.
+The N-SAT problem deals with determining whether a boolean expression with N variables is satisfiable (has at least one assignment that makes it true).
+This implementation:

+1. Loads expressions from a file using memory-mapped I/O
+2. Distributes these expressions among multiple threads
+3. Evaluates each expression to determine if it's satisfiable (SAT) or unsatisfiable (UNSAT)
+4. Collects the results and presents statistics per thread and overall

 ## How to Compile and Run

 To build the project, you can use the provided `Makefile`.
 Here are the steps:

 1. Navigate to the project directory.
-2. Run the following commands to build the project:
+2. Run the following commands to build the project: `make`
-   `make`
 3. Run the program:

 - **Format**: `./n-sat-solver <number_of_threads> <input_file> <number_of_variables>`